Lin-Manuel Miranda On Disney, Mixtapes And Why He Won't Try To Top 'Hamilton'

 I won the lotto when I got into Hunter — to get a great, free, public school education sort of saved my family, and I was aware of it.
 I was aware that I was at a school with kids who were really smart.
 And I also had friends in the neighborhood who went to the local school, and I remember feeling that drift happen. ...

 The corner that I lived on was like this little Latin American country.
 It's one in which the nanny who lived with us and raised us, who also raised my father in Puerto Rico, never needed to learn English.
-All of the business owners in and around our block all spoke Spanish, and yet I'd go to school and I'd be at my friend's houses on the Upper East Side and Upper West Side and I'd be the one translating to the nanny who spoke Spanish.
+All of the business owners in and around our block all spoke Spanish, and yet I'd go to school and I'd be at my friends' houses on the Upper East Side and Upper West Side and I'd be the one translating to the nanny who spoke Spanish.
 So it's interesting to become a Latino cultural ambassador when you're 7.